axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

 Quick Search
 ------------

-The Quick search is a useful function for users to quickly search the tasks within the task widget.
+The quick search is a useful function for users to quickly search the tasks within the task widget.
 The configuration of the quick search has two attributes:

    * ``enableQuickSearch``: enables the quick search feature for the widget.